VoHeLi/LynxRecorder/Readme.md

 - [License](#license)

 ## Features
-- Record video frames with different capture types: AR, VR, or PassthroughOnly.
 - Adjustable frame rate for video recording.
-- Utilizes passthrough and VR frames for recording.
-- Real-time video frame composition for different capture types.
+- Real-time video frame composition for VR, AR or Passthrough Only.
-- Asynchronous GPU readback support for VR capture.
+- Multithreading Architecture which doesn't slow the usage of your app.

 ## Usage
 1. Open a project which can build on the Lynx.